dikie001/Brillia/README.md

 - **Responsive Design**: Optimized for all screen sizes - mobile, tablet, and desktop
 - **Sound Effects**: Audio feedback for interactions and achievements
 - **Progress Tracking**: Keep track of your completed stories and quiz scores
-- **Accessibility**: Built with accessibility best practices in mind

 ## 🚀 Quick Start